spryker/spryker-docs/docs/scos/dev/architecture/programming-concepts.md

 ## Client

-A *Client* is the place where the implementation of the communication between the front-end application and all the surrounding resources is built.
-It acts similarly to a Facade where the Client interface shows all the possible functionalities the front-end can invoke.
-The Client also delegates all the actions to the right resources to get the needed responses to the front-end application.
+A *Client* is the place where the implementation of the communication between the frontend application and all the surrounding resources is built.
+It acts similarly to a Facade where the Client interface shows all the possible functionalities the frontend can invoke.
+The Client also delegates all the actions to the right resources to get the needed responses to the frontend application.

 The Client is not needed for every module: some modules have it, and some do not.
-When there is communication between the front end and a module, the module has a Client.
+When there is communication between the frontend and a module, the module has a Client.
 A module has a single Client.
 Sometimes, there are Clients that connect directly to an external resource.
-In this case, there is only a Client for this module, but no Commerce OS or front-end parts.
+In this case, there is only a Client for this module, but no Commerce OS or frontend parts.

 ## Plugin